apalhinha/anytopic/web/hugo-and-git-hub-pages-from-scratch.md

 * You will get someting like ...\workout\themes\Mainroad-master
 * Rename folder "Mainroad-master" to "mainroad"

-# Add a theme
-* Download the zip from https://github.com/Vimux/mainroad
-* Inside there is a single folder.
-Copy it to ...\workout\themes
-* You will get someting like ...\workout\themes\Mainroad-master
-* Rename folder "Mainroad-master" to "mainroad"

-# Change to the website folder.
+## Change to the website folder.
 All commands will happen here, from now on
 ```
 websites> cd workout
 websites\workout>
 ```

-# Tell hugo that you are using the Mainroad theme
+## Tell Hugo that you are using the Mainroad theme
 ```
 websites\workout> echo theme = "mainroad" >> config.toml
 ```

-# Tell hugo to publish in a "docs" folder instead of the default "public".
+## Tell hugo to publish in a "docs" folder
+By default site would be published to "public".
-Will be requiered by GitHug pages, ahead
+This will be required by GitHug pages, ahead
 ```
 websites\workout> echo publishDir = "docs" >> config.toml
 ```

-# Set your custom URL as basepath
+## Set your custom URL as basepath
 Edit file config.toml in the website folder
 Change
 ```